NDELEH/Ndeleh-fba-V2-test-on-healthcare/README.md

 1. **The Pharmacogenetic & Organ Failure Brake (\(\Omega_{\text{organ}}\))**:
    The patient carries a known CYP2D6 genetic mutation, flagging them as an *Ultra-Rapid Metabolizer* of the cardiac stimulant Dobutamine.
 The V2 engine initially commands a massive dose to keep up with their fast metabolism.
    However, mid-infusion, a sudden catastrophic event causes acute liver shock (ALT/AST enzymes spike to 950 U/L).
-The V2 engine instantly computes your sigmoidal decay modifier (Ω), bypasses the standard genetic dosage instruction, and throttles the physical pump down to a safe emergency micro-dose (2.0 mL/h) to protect the failing organ from fatal drug toxicity.
+The V2 engine instantly computes your sigmoidal decay modifier (Ω = 0.0110), bypasses the standard genetic dosage instruction, and dynamically scales the physical pump down to a protective baseline of **1.48 mL/h** to protect the failing organ from fatal drug toxicity.

 2. **The Molecular Cross-Talk Collision Interceptor (\(\chi_{\text{cross-talk}}\))**:
    A physician accidentally orders an intravenous injection of `Calcium Gluconate` while the patient is actively receiving `Ceftriaxone`.
 In the physical world, mixing these two specific compounds inside an IV line creates rapid, life-threatening micro-crystalline precipitation that shreds the lungs and kidneys.